Palleri/DCW/README.md

 Set `NOTIFY_DEBUG: true` to enable DEBUG mode.
 Be carefull, your tokens and passwords might be visible in docker logs

 Set `NOTIFY_URLS: "tgram://0123456789:RandomLettersAndNumbers-2morestuff-123456789"`

+Set `EXCLUDE: "nginx,plex,prowlarr"` if you want to exclude containers from being checked for updates Use the name on each container in comma separated variable

 ### Setup Example for Telegram <img src="https://github.com/walkxcode/dashboard-icons/blob/main/png/telegram.png" width="26">
 Start a chat with `@BotFather` and follow the guided steps.